tldr-pages/tldr/COMMUNITY-ROLES.md

    we only ask you to get familiar with the [maintainer's guide](https://github.com/tldr-pages/tldr/blob/master/contributing-guides/maintainers-guide.md).

+   So, what do you say?
+Can we add you as a collaborator?

-   Thanks for all your work so far!
+   Either way, thanks for all your work so far!
    ```

 2. Once they acknowledge the message, and if they accept the invitation,